-10. Parental Engagement and Reporting to Parents
+10.Parental Engagement and Reporting to Parents

 It is the aim of the school to involve parents as much as possible in their children's education.
 Parents are invited to attend sporting events and to allow their children to extend their learning through attendance at extra-curricular clubs.
-Parents are kept informed regularly of their child's progress, both formally and informally.
+Parents are kept informed of their child's progress, both formally and informally.

-11. Policy Review
+11.Policy Review

-Policy Reviewed: February 2020 Review Date: February 2021
+Policy Reviewed: April 2021 Review Date: April 2022